mkiki254/JavaScript-Notes/Node.js and Express.js Tutorial.md

 - Types

 ### Coding
-How to start a node js project:
+How to start a node.js project:
 1. Create a new folder for the project
 2. Navigate to the folder using terminal
 3. Type `npm init` command and enter